ACP in the Research-Verification Loop

 Procedure:

-1. Configure agent with two ACP-compatible backends: primary (cloud) and fallback (local)
+1. Configure agent with primary (cloud) and fallback (local) backends

 2. Inject simulated cloud API failure mid-request